Electronic Structure of Epitaxial Films of the Bilayer Strontium Ruthenate: Sr$_{3}$Ru$_2$O$_{7}$

-Any modification of the FS induced by strain, whether subtle or pronounced, is expected to influence the dynamics of magnetic-field-controlled instabilities and may give rise to new phases~\cite{ref-15, ref-22, ref-23, ref-24}.
-Changes in the FS topology arise from alterations of the underlying crystal symmetry, allowing strain engineering to provide precise control over the electronic and magnetic interactions in bilayered Sr$_{3}$Ru$_2$O$_{7}$~\cite{ref-11,ref-13,ref-19}.
-This tunability offers a powerful platform for exploring electronic and magnetic ordered phases, quantum criticality, and their relationship to the underlying band structure~\cite{ref-12,ref-19,ref-24}.

-In particular, the strong sensitivity of Sr$_{3}$Ru$_2$O$_{7}$ to small structural, electronic, or magnetic perturbations makes it an ideal system for examining how subtle modifications of lattice symmetry or orbital hybridization reshape the FS and stabilize or suppress competing ground states~\cite{ref-11,ref-17}.
-Such control not only advances our understanding of correlated 4\textit{d} electron systems but also opens pathways for engineering novel quantum phases through targeted modifications of the crystal environment.
-More broadly, strain engineering has proven effective for enhancing electronic and magnetic properties across materials, enabling improved photocatalytic and optoelectronic performance as well as controlled magnetic anisotropy in thin films~\cite{liu2020strain, terai2004magnetic, du2021strain}.
-However, electronic band-structure studies of epitaxial Sr$_{3}$Ru$_2$O$_{7}$ remain limited by the challenges of controlling layered-ruthenate epitaxy and achieving phase-pure thin films~\cite{ref-25,ref-44,ref-30}.
+Exploring the band structure and FS of Sr$_{3}$Ru$_2$O$_{7}$ thin film samples could provide complementary knowledge on the physics of the observed metamagnetic instability.
+This is due to the fact that, unlike single crystal samples, thin films offer the opportunity to explore interfacial effects, and tailor the properties of the material based on strains induced by the substrates on which they are grown~\cite{ref-25}.
+Any modification of the FS induced by strain, whether subtle or pronounced, should influence the dynamics of the magnetic-field-controlled instabilities and potentially give rise to new phases~\cite{ref-15, ref-22, ref-23, ref-24}.
+Modifications to the FS topography are contingent on the changes in the underlying crystal symmetry.
+This strain-engineered tunability enables precise control over the electronic and magnetic interactions in the bilayered Sr$_{3}$Ru$_2$O$_{7}$ ~\cite{ref-11,ref-13,ref-19}.
+In particular, the sensitivity of Sr$_{3}$Ru$_2$O$_{7}$ to small perturbations- whether structural, electronic, or magnetic- makes it an ideal system for studying how subtle changes in lattice symmetry or orbital hybridization can reshape the FS and, consequently, stabilize or suppress competing ground states~\cite{ref-11,ref-17}.
+Such fine control over the FS not only deepens our understanding of correlated 4$d$ electron systems, but it also opens pathways for engineering novel quantum phases through targeted modifications of the crystal environment.
+In general, strain-induced tunability has proved to provide a versatile platform for improving electronic and magnetic properties, with implications ranging from enhanced functional responses in photocatalytic activity, optoelectronic devices to controlled magnetic anisotropy in thin films~\cite{liu2020strain, terai2004magnetic, du2021strain}.
+However, it should be highlighted that electronic band structure studies on epitaxial films of Sr$_{3}$Ru$_2$O$_{7}$ are essentially limited by the known complexity in controlling the epitaxy of layered ruthenates and achieving phase-pure epitaxial Sr$_{3}$Ru$_2$O$_{7}$ films~\cite{ref-25,ref-44,ref-26, tian2007epitaxial}.